tducret/alexa-skill-bus-toulouse/README.md

 ### Lambda

-- Alexa skill kit is not available in Paris AWS datacenter
+- Alexa skill kit is not available in Paris AWS datacenter (en Irlande oui)
 - Make sure you put `bus_toulouse.handler` in Gestionnaire

 ## License